fruit and fresh vegetables with a runner in the middle and mountains in the background

 Overcoming the Caloric Deficit Challenge

 As mentioned earlier, there’s a significant discrepancy between the calories burned and the amount the body can absorb during an ultra run.
 This inevitable caloric deficit makes it crucial to start fueling early in the race and continue consistently, even if you’re not feeling hungry or low on energy.
-Consistent fueling helps in mitigating the energy deficit over the long run.
+Tracking calories per hour in ultrarunning and consistent fueling helps in mitigating the energy deficit over the long run.

 Strategies for Caloric Intake